An Hourglass Approach to Innovative Thinking

 Picture the widest part of an hourglass; the point that, when filled, contains the greatest possible amount of time.
-When faced with a challenge requiring your innovative attention, an expanse of time can inspire wider thinking.
+When faced with a challenge requiring your creative thinking process, an expanse of time can inspire wider thinking.

 In writing a story, there are no wasted pages, but you will throw away many more pages than you keep.
 An 8-page short story can take 50 pages to write.
 Viewed from outside, that inefficiency appears useless.
 But getting to the right idea right away is not generally possible; it takes examination, thoughtfulness, research perhaps, and time to percolate.

-To take your brainstorming to the next level, expand the possibilities even more.
+To take your creative thinking process to the next level, expand the possibilities even more.
 Apply a mind-opening question to your challenge, such as what if budget weren’t a factor?
 If you had one superpower, how would you solve this problem?

 And now picture the narrowest point on the hourglass, the place where the sand sifts to the bottom.

 Removing and applying constraints are seemingly contradictory statements, but in fact they are mutually beneficial.
-Structure can facilitate creativity.
+Structure can facilitate the creative thinking process.
 In the Outthinker Process, a structured step-by-step approach is applied to create big ideas, decide which idea to select, and consider how to get others on board to apply the idea.
-The structured approach reduces the intimidation aspect of innovative thinking.
-Much like the constraint of a Haiku poem (a three-lined poem consisting of 5 syllables followed by 7 syllables, finished with 5 syllables), placing structure on a creative challenge can actually lead to even more creative possibilities.
-Applying a structure or constraint of some nature doesn’t necessarily make innovative thinking easy, but it does create the setting for more original results.
+The structured approach reduces the intimidation aspect of innovative thinking in business.
+Much like the constraint of a Haiku poem (a three-lined poem consisting of 5 syllables followed by 7 syllables, finished with 5 syllables), placing structure on a creative challenge can actually lead to even more possibilities in the creative thinking process.
+Applying a structure or constraint of some nature doesn’t necessarily make innovative thinking in business easy, but it does create the setting for more original results.

 In the documentary, The Five Obstructions, Jørgen Leth is required to remake his favorite film five times following the obstructions or obstacles provided by the Danish creator of his favorite film, Lars Von Trier.
 One obstruction is to recreate the film as a cartoon.
 One is to film it in Cuba.
 One is to place the film in the most miserable place on earth but not to show that place onscreen.
 These obstacles provided something valuable for Leth to respond to and in turn resulted in unexpected creations he would not have come to without some limitation or requirement to work around.
 That is the benefit of applying particular parameters; they can create significant freedom to do something fresh and unconventional within the parameters.

-The concept behind The Five Obstructions may seem a little extreme and impractical in the world of business, but the same theory can be applied simply by introducing parameters around time, such as using a timer.
+The concept behind The Five Obstructions may seem a little extreme and impractical for innovative thinking in business, but the same theory can be applied simply by introducing parameters around time, such as using a timer.
 Innovative ideas require time.
-But having too much time can be just as crippling.
+But having too much time during the creative thinking process can be just as crippling.
 Shrinking the amount of time available can inspire focus and deeper thinking.